nats-io/nats-site/content/documentation/faq.md

 NATS is offered in two interoperable modules: the core NATS platform (referred to simply as "NATS" throughout this site), and [NATS Streaming](/documentation/streaming/nats-streaming-intro/), an event streaming service that can be employed to add event streaming, delivery guarantees, and historical data replay to NATS.

 NATS was created by Derek Collison, who has over 20 years designing, building, and using publish-subscribe messaging systems.
-NATS is sponsored and maintained by [Apcera](https://www.apcera.com/).
+NATS is maintained by an amazing OpenSource Ecosystem, find more at  [GitHub](https://www.github.com/nats-io).

 __What does the NATS acronym stand for?__